KazimirAlvis/Global-360-Theme/THEME-UPDATES.md

 - If you cut a manual release, keep the same structure for consistency (e.g., `1.0.20251009130545`)

 ### Release History

+#### v1.0.20251027101500 (2025-10-27)
+- Applied the 360 Settings typography choices directly to headings and paragraph defaults while keeping the admin area untouched.

 #### v1.0.20251024164826 (2025-10-24)
 - Added 20px bottom margin to `.single-clinic pr360-questionnaire::part(begin-button)` to improve spacing beneath CTA buttons